XeroOl/hyde/docs/set.md

 subsection: 1
 ---

-The `set` function is the simplest function that the mirin template offers.
+The `set` function is the simplest function that the Mirin Template offers.
-It allows you to set a [mod](mods) to a value at a specific beat in the song.
+It allows the user to set a [mod](mods) to a value at a specific beat in the song.

 ```lua
 -- This sets the speed mod to 1x at beat 0